We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Avoid Credit Card Debt

-Americans frequently carry a balance on their credit cards, and these balances tend to be in the tens of thousands of dollars.
+Americans frequently carry a balance on their credit cards, which tend to be tens of thousands of dollars.
 This negatively affects credit scores and makes it challenging for those people to get low interest rates on mortgages and car loans.
 Don’t overdo it with credit cards.
 If you already have credit card

 Monitor Your Credit Report

-As you get older, you’ll set goals that you want to achieve.
-Many of these goals, such as buying a home, require a good credit score.
+As you age, you’ll set goals you want to achieve.
+Many goals, such as buying a home, require a good credit score.
 Only those who can pay cash for everything, including a house and cars, don’t need to monitor their credit score.
 Everyone else must, as a good credit score leads to lower interest rates.
 Sadly, identity theft remains a concern.
-Take advantage of the three free credit reports each year and sign up for a credit monitoring service.
+Use the three free credit reports each year and sign up for a credit monitoring service.
 Doing so pays off in the long run.

 Building an emergency fund is an essential step in securing your financial future.
-It acts as a safety net to cover unexpected
+It is a safety net to cover unexpected

 Earn 60,000 bonus points after you spend $4,000 on purchases in the